...

 • 12 troy ounces = 1 troy pound (373.2417 grams)

-Although the troy pound has largely fallen into disuse, the troy ounce remains firmly entrenched in bullion markets worldwide.
+Although the troy pound is no longer generally used, the troy ounce is firmly rooted in bullion markets worldwide.

 Comparison: Troy vs. Avoirdupois